 Excuse me, what?!?!?!?

-Cell Phone Plans and Service
+Cell Phone Plans and Service When Moving to Australia

 Let me tell you a joke.
 “A silly American backpacker walked into a phone store in Australia, and asked for a plan with unlimited data.”

 LOLOLOLOL.
 Unlimited data.
 In Australia, that is not. a. thing.
 And the guy honestly looked at me like I was a bit mentally unstable.
 I mean hey, it’s all I’ve ever known at home, really.
 Those American family plans have got it all.
-And I didn’t know I had it all until I tried to get a plan after my move to Australia.
+And I didn’t know I had it all until I tried to get a plan after moving to Australia.
 But anyway, I digress.

 In Australia you must get Telstra or Optus.
 Everything else is basically not worth it or goes through the Telstra or Optus towers anyways, like Vodaphone I think.
 They now also have Aldi Mobile (yep, like the grocery store) but it goes through the Telstra towers at a lover speed.

 Plans come with a certain amount of GB’s per month.
 You’ll be looking at maybe $30 per month for not that many gigs, and if you are a social media whore like myself you’ll be looking at about $60 per month.